He’d planted his daughters there, but they’d borne no fruit. He called it a farm though that was the exact thing it wasn’t.

 Once while he sat, a deer wandered out of the woods and stood watching him for a few minutes before it bolted.
 The father wanted it to mean something, but he knew that it was just a scared deer in the dark.

 After a few years the father stopped visiting the farm and, eventually, he sold the land to a real estate developer who built a large complex.
 Mixed-use, commercial and residential.
 Luxury condominiums and boutique shops.
-But the economy stalled and the shops sat vacant and the condominium units sat unsold and a bank foreclosed and sold the project at auction to another developer who converted the building to housing for low-income families.
+But the economy stalled and the shops sat vacant and the condominium units sat unsold and a bank foreclosed and sold the project at auction to another developer.
 The shops still went unrented.

 The children who grew up in the development told each other stories about how it was haunted by the ghosts of these girls.
 They’d been murdered by their father and buried in the dirt by a pond which now was the half-empty reflecting pool around the side of the building.
 There was a spot of ground that never grew grass, no matter how often maintenance watered and seeded.
 Older children called bullshit—that side of the building just didn’t get enough sunlight—but the younger ones knew they were right.
 Why else would the shops remain empty?
 Why else wouldn’t their classmates come to their birthday parties?
 Why else would dark shapes appear on the ceiling?

 One boy’s mother found muddy footprints on the beige carpet and spanked him for it, but he hadn’t had muddy feet.
 One girl saw a shadowy figure outside by the air conditioner units.
 It crawled out from underneath a bush and ran toward the gap in the trees where the utility easement was.
 Sometimes, there would be a knock on a door.
 Steps in the hall.
 An elevator opening on its own.
 The children collected the evidence and rendered their verdict.